 Rebekah also looked up and saw Isaac.
 She got down from her camel and asked the servant, “Who is that man in the field coming to meet us?”

 “He is my master,” the servant answered.
 So she took her veil and covered herself.
 Gen. 24:64-65, NIV

 In this case, it was the woman who wore the face covering.
 Rebekah was a single young lady meeting her bridegroom.
-The fact that she put on the veil reveals that she was not required to wear it all times, even in the presence of men because the servant was man.
+The fact that she put on the veil reveals that she was not required to wear it at all times, even in the presence of men, because the servant was a man.

 This type of mask-wearing does not relate to our current Covid regulations.

-Tamar, on the other hand, wore a mask or veil for an entirely different reason.
+On the other hand, Tamar wore a mask or veil for an entirely different reason.
 She wanted to conceal her identity.
 Tamar’s story can be found in Gen. 38.

 …she took off her widow’s clothes, covered herself with a veil to disguise herself, and then sat down at the entrance to Enaim, which is on the road to Timnah.
 For she saw that, though Shelah had now grown up, she had not been given to him as his wife.
 When Judah saw her, he thought she was a prostitute, for she had covered her face… After she left, she took off her veil and put on her widow’s clothes again.
 Gen. 38:14-15, 19, NIV